Semiparametric bivariate extreme-value copulas: Method

 \subsection{Refinement}

-One of the limitations implied by our method is the fact that an estimated Pickands function $A$ always satisfies $A'(0^+) = -1$ and $A'(1^-) = 1$.
-This is a direct consequence of our construction, which imposes $W'(0^+) = -\infty$ and $W'(1^-) = 0$ on the Williamson transform.
-In practice, however, these boundary constraints do not hinder the overall expressiveness of the resulting model.
-Remember that, for instance, upper tail dependence is not linked to either boundary derivative of the Pickands function, but to the mid-point value $A(1/2)$.
-This contrasts with the nature of another semiparametric procedure like~\cite{HernandezLobato2011}, where a slope value commpletely determined the tail index.
+One of the limitations of \gls{sbevc} is the fact that an estimated \gls{pf} $A$ always satisfies $A'(0^+) = -1$ and $A'(1^-) = 1$.
+These constraints are a consequence of our construction, which imposes $W'(0^+) = -\infty$ and $W'(1^-) = 0$ on the \gls{wt}.
+In practice, however, these boundary constraints do not hinder the expressiveness of the resulting model.
+Remember that, for instance, upper tail dependence does not relate to either boundary derivative of the \gls{pf}, but the mid-point value $A(1/2)$.
+This fact contrasts with the nature of another semiparametric procedure like~\cite{HernandezLobato2011}, where a slope value entirely determined the tail index.

-In our method, misspecified slopes for the Pickands function hava a much lower impact on the concordance (Blomqvist's beta) and upper tail dependence.
-Nonetheless, since it might produce a slight bias, we propose a refinement step that could follow our method.
+In \gls{sbevc}, misspecified slopes for the \gls{pf} have a much lower impact on the concordance (Blomqvist's beta) and upper tail dependence.
+Nonetheless, since it might produce a slight bias, we propose a refinement step that could complement \gls{sbevc}.